engrvip123/IHP-AnalogAcademy/user_guide.md

 ## 📂 Navigating the Repository

 - **Go to the `modules/` folder**
-  Each subfolder contains a `README.md` or similar markdown file explaining the full tutorial for that module in detail.
+  Each subfolder contains multiple markdown files under each part explaining the full tutorial for that module in detail.

 - **Use the `slides/` folder for reference only**
   These are PowerPoint slides from the in-person course at IHP.